Do you want to know the absolute best camera settings for indoor photography? Do you want to take stunning indoor photos that take your breath away?

 The smaller the f-number, the wider the aperture, and the brighter your photos will appear (all else being equal).

 So when you’re doing indoor photography, I recommend starting with the widest aperture your lens offers.
-This is usually in the area of f/2.8 to f/5.6, but some lenses will let you widen the aperture further (down to f/1.8, f/1.4, and beyond).
+This is usually around f/2.8 to f/5.6, but some lenses will let you widen the aperture further (down to f/1.8, f/1.4, and beyond).

 That way, you’ll be able to get plenty of light–and your images will look strong and bright.